-A traditional saltimbocca is a thin scaloppini of meat topped with cheese, wrapped in prosciutto and served in some sort of sage infused light sauce.
-I have encompassed all of these ingredients and took it one step further with a thin layer of crispy eggplant.
+A traditional saltimbocca is a thin scaloppini of meat topped with cheese, wrapped in prosciutto and served in some sort of sage infused light sauce. this recipe has encompassed all of these ingredients but, taken it one step further with a thin layer of crispy eggplant.
 The little bit of sweet from the vegetable adds another contrast of flavor to the stack.

 You can use this recipe to do the same technique with any protein you choose!
 Veal can sometimes be hard to come by, expensive and some people just don’t eat it.
 That’s perfectly fine, make chicken or shrimp saltimbocca instead!